Friday, October 16, 2009

 Tick, tick, tick, tick, tick.

+I started counting the space between her breaths.
 Not intentionally, I just did it to pass the time.
 I don't know why....

 Breath, one two three four five six seven eight.